 What’s in a number?
 Understand the importance of your credit score — starting with how to find it.

 Your credit score isn’t just a tool that helps lenders determine how much risk they take on when they lend to you, it can also affect rental applications and even insurance rates.
-In this guide we’ll show you where you can find your credit score and what goes into calculating it.
+In this guide, we show you where you can find your credit score and what goes into calculating it.

 What is a credit score?

 A credit score is a summary of your credit history expressed as a number ranging from 300 to 850.
 While several different credit bureaus offer credit scores, the most widely known type of credit score is developed by FICO (Fair Isaac Corporation).
 It’s a risk-based system that calculates the possibility of you defaulting on your next loan – the lower your score, the higher the possibility you’ll default.